bluegenes/2024-nsurp/README.md

 ## Run:

-If on farm, open a tmux and then start an `srun` session with 10 CPU and 50G RAM
+Open a tmux and then start an `srun` session with 10 CPU and 50G RAM
 ```
 srun -p med2 --time=1-00:00:00 -c 10 --mem 50GB --pty bash
 ```